edwardsdean/KissDownloader-no-longer-working/README.md

 Installation is now done, to use the script run KissDownloaderGUI.py

--python modules use are; Beautifulsoup, cfscrape, pySmartDL, pip
+-python modules use are; Beautifulsoup, cfscrape, pySmartDL, pip, youtube_dl

 note: these modules should auto install if you have pip installed which is installed by default on python 3.4 and up on windows